mo-shahab/vershachi-unlearning/docs/research.md

 | RecEraser [19]       | Python, C++ | -                    | Recommender Systems       | https://github.com/chenchongthu/Recommendation-Unlearning |
 | FedEraser [90]       | Python     | -                      | Federated Learning         | https://www.dropbox.com/s/1lhx962axovbbom/FedEraser-Code.zip?dl=0 |
 | RapidFed [95]        | Python     | -                      | Federated Learning         | https://github.com/yiliucs/federated-unlearning       |

+### References made in this paper that we can make use of, with citation:

+These are the papers that are referenced in that particular section of the paper.
+1. Introduction:
+- Yinzhi Cao and Junfeng Yang.
+2015.
+Towards making systems forget with machine unlearning.
+In 2015 IEEE Symposium on Security and Privacy.
+463–480.
+ - Things mentioned in the above paper are:
+  - Reasons for machine unlearning
+  - The need for the systems to forget

+- Ninareh Mehrabi, Fred Morstatter, Nripsuta Saxena, Kristina Lerman, and Aram Galstyan.
+2021.
+A survey on bias and fairness in machine learning.
+CSUR 54, 6 (2021), 1–35.
+ - Things mentioned in this paper
+  - the bias in machine learning, for example in a beauty contest they used the ai as the judge and ai chose fair peopleover someone that had darker skin tone, and also how there was a bias against the asian people.

+2. Challenges in the machine unlearning
+- Lucas Bourtoule, Varun Chandrasekaran, Christopher A Choquette-Choo, Hengrui Jia, Adelin Travers, Baiwu Zhang, David Lie, and Nicolas Papernot.
+2021.
+Machine unlearning.
+In SP.
+141–159.
+ - Things mentioned in this paper ( important paper ):
+  - The challenges in the machine unlearning
+  - keywords like "stochasticity of training" and "incrementality of training" are mentioned

+3. Unlearning requests:
+- Alexander Warnecke, Lukas Pirch, Christian Wressnegger, and Konrad Rieck.
+2021.
+Machine Unlearning of Features and Labels. arXiv preprint arXiv:2108.11577 (2021).
+ - Things mentioned:
+  - different types of the requests that can be made in machine unlearning

+4. Design requirements in the MUL:
+- Yinzhi Cao and Junfeng Yang.
+2015.
+Towards making systems forget with machine unlearning.
+In 2015 IEEE Symposium on Security and Privacy.
+463–480.
+ - Things mentioned:
+  - different types of requirements such as completeness, accuracy, timeliness and such is mentioned
+  - To prepare for unlearning process, many techniques need to store model checkpoints, historical model updates, training data, and other temporary data
+  - The requirement of the framework to be model agnostic is mentioned

+- Yingzhe He, Guozhu Meng, Kai Chen, Jinwen He, and Xingbo Hu.
+2021.
+Deepobliviate: a powerful charm for erasing data residual memory in deep neural networks. arXiv preprint arXiv:2105.06209 (2021).
+ - Things mentioned:
+  - the accuracy of the unlearned model is often measured on a new test set, or it is compared with that of the original model before unlearning
+  - To prepare for unlearning process, many techniques need to store model checkpoints, historical model updates, training data, and other temporary data

+5. Verification in unlearnign:
+- Anvith Thudi, Hengrui Jia, Ilia Shumailov, and Nicolas Papernot.
+2022.
+On the necessity of auditable algorithmic definitions for machine unlearning.
+In USENIX Security.
+4007–4022.
+ - things mentioned:
+  - The goal of unlearning verification methods is to certify that one cannot easily distinguish between the unlearned models and their retrained counterparts

+6. Types of machine unlearning:
+- Lucas Bourtoule, Varun Chandrasekaran, Christopher A Choquette-Choo, Hengrui Jia, Adelin Travers, Baiwu Zhang, David Lie, and Nicolas Papernot.
+2021.
+Machine unlearning.
+In SP.
+141–159.
+- Jonathan Brophy and Daniel Lowd.
+2021.
+Machine unlearning for random forests.
+In ICML.
+1092–1104.
+- Anvith Thudi, Gabriel Deza, Varun Chandrasekaran, and Nicolas Papernot.
+2022.
+Unrolling sgd: Understanding factors influencing machine unlearning.
+In EuroS&P. 303–319.
+ - things mentioned:
+  - different types of machine unlearning, exact, approximate, and such.

+7. Unlearning scenarios:
+- Anvith Thudi, Gabriel Deza, Varun Chandrasekaran, and Nicolas Papernot.
+2022.
+Unrolling sgd: Understanding factors influencing machine unlearning.
+In EuroS&P. 303–319.
+ - things mentioned:
+  - zero glance unlearning, zero shot unlearning
+- Youngsik Yoon, Jinhwan Nam, Hyojeong Yun, Dongwoo Kim, and Jungseul Ok.
+2022.
+Few-Shot Unlearning by Model Inversion. arXiv preprint arXiv:2205.15567 (2022).
+ - things mentioned:
+  - few shot unlearning

+8. Unlearning algorithms:
+the different types of unlearning algorithms, with their papers:
+- SISA
+ - Lucas Bourtoule, Varun Chandrasekaran, Christopher A Choquette-Choo, Hengrui Jia, Adelin Travers, Baiwu Zhang, David Lie, and Nicolas Papernot.
+2021.
+Machine unlearning.
+In SP.
+141–159.

+- Athena
+ - David Marco Sommer, Liwei Song, Sameer Wagh, and Prateek Mittal.
+2020.
+Towards probabilistic verification of machine unlearning. arXiv preprint arXiv:2003.04247 (2020).
+ - David Marco Sommer, Liwei Song, Sameer Wagh, and Prateek Mittal.
+2022.
+Athena: Probabilistic Verification of Machine Unlearning.
+Proc.
+Priv.
+Enhancing Technol.
+2022, 3 (2022), 268–290.

+- AmnesiacML
+ - Laura Graves, Vineel Nagisetty, and Vijay Ganesh.
+2021.
+Amnesiac machine learning.
+In AAAI, Vol. 35.
+11516–11524.

+- Kpriors
+ - Mohammad Emtiyaz E Khan and Siddharth Swaroop.
+2021.
+Knowledgeadaptation priors.
+NIPS 34 (2021), 19757–19770.

+- ERM
+ - Seth Neel, Aaron Roth, and Saeed Sharifi-Malvajerdi.
+2021.
+Descent-to-delete:
+Gradient-based methods for machine unlearning.
+In Algorithmic Learning Theory.
+931–962.

+- ShallowAttack
+ - Min Chen, Zhikun Zhang, Tianhao Wang, Michael Backes, Mathias Humbert, and Yang Zhang.
+2021.
+When machine unlearning jeopardizes privacy.
+In SIGSAC.
+896–911.

+- UnrollingSGD
+ - Anvith Thudi, Gabriel Deza, Varun Chandrasekaran, and Nicolas Papernot.
+2022.
+Unrolling sgd: Understanding factors influencing machine unlearning.
+In EuroS&P. 303–319.

+- DeltaGrad
+ - Yinjun Wu, Edgar Dobriban, and Susan Davidson.
+2020.
+Deltagrad: Rapid retraining of machine learning models.
+In ICML.
+10355–10366.

+- Amnesia
+ - Sebastian Schelter.
+2020.
+“Amnesia” - A Selection of Machine Learning Models That Can Forget User Data Very Fast.
+In CIDR.

+- MUPy
+ - Yinzhi Cao and Junfeng Yang.
+2015.
+Towards making systems forget with machine unlearning.
+In 2015 IEEE Symposium on Security and Privacy.
+463–480.

+- DelKMeans
+ - Antonio Ginart, Melody Guan, Gregory Valiant, and James Y Zou.
+2019.
+Making ai forget you: Data deletion in machine learning.
+NIPS 32 (2019).

+- CertifiedRem
+ - Chuan Guo, Tom Goldstein, Awni Y. Hannun, and Laurens van der Maaten.
+2020.
+Certified Data Removal from Machine Learning Models.
+In ICML, Vol. 119.
+3832–3842.

+- CertAttack
+ - Neil G Marchant, Benjamin IP Rubinstein, and Scott Alfeld.
+2022.
+Hard to
+Forget: Poisoning Attacks on Certified Machine Unlearning.
+In AAAI, Vol. 36.
+7691–7700.

+- PRU
+ - Zachary Izzo, Mary Anne Smart, Kamalika Chaudhuri, and James Zou.
+2021.
+Approximate data deletion from machine learning models.
+In AISTAT.
+2008– 2016.

+- HedgeCut
+ - Sebastian Schelter, Stefan Grafberger, and Ted Dunning.
+2021.
+Hedgecut: Maintaining randomised trees for low-latency machine unlearning.
+In SIGMOD.
+1545–1557.

+- DaRE-RF
+ - Jonathan Brophy and Daniel Lowd.
+2021.
+Machine unlearning for random forests.
+In ICML.
+1092–1104.

+- MCMC-Unlearning
+ - Shaopeng Fu, Fengxiang He, and Dacheng Tao.
+2022.
+Knowledge Removal in Sampling-based Bayesian Inference.
+In ICLR.

+- BIF
+ - Shaopeng Fu, Fengxiang He, Yue Xu, and Dacheng Tao.
+2021.
+Bayesian inference forgetting. arXiv preprint arXiv:2101.06417 (2021).

+- L-CODEC
+ - Ronak Mehta, Sourav Pal, Vikas Singh, and Sathya N Ravi.
+2022.
+Deep Unlearning via Randomized Conditionally Independent Hessians.
+In CVPR.
+10422–10431.

+- SelectiveForgetting
+ - Aditya Golatkar, Alessandro Achille, and Stefano Soatto.
+2020.
+Eternal sunshine of the spotless net: Selective forgetting in deep networks.
+In CVPR.
+9304–9312.
+ - Aditya Golatkar, Alessandro Achille, and Stefano Soatto.
+2020.
+Forgetting outside the box: Scrubbing deep networks of information accessible from input-output

+- Neurons
+ - Damai Dai, Li Dong, Yaru Hao, Zhifang Sui, Baobao Chang, and Furu Wei.
+2022.
+Knowledge Neurons in Pretrained Transformers.
+In ACL.
+8493–8502.

+- Unlearnable
+ - Hanxun Huang, Xingjun Ma, Sarah Monazam Erfani, James Bailey, and Yisen Wang.
+2021.
+Unlearnable Examples: Making Personal Data Unexploitable.
+In ICLR.

+- DLMA
+ - Da Yu, Huishuai Zhang, Wei Chen, Jian Yin, and Tie-Yan Liu.
+2021.
+How does data augmentation affect privacy in machine learning?.
+In AAAI, Vol. 35.
+10746– 10753.

+- GraphProjector
+ - Weilin Cong and Mehrdad Mahdavi. [n. d.].
+Privacy Matters!
+Efficient Graph Representation Unlearning with Data Removal Guarantee. ([n. d.]).

+- GraphEditor
+ - Weilin Cong and Mehrdad Mahdavi. [n. d.].
+GRAPHEDITOR: An Efficient Graph Representation Learning and Unlearning Approach. ([n. d.]).

+- RecEraser
+ - Chong Chen, Fei Sun, Min Zhang, and Bolin Ding.
+2022.
+Recommendation unlearning.
+In WWW.
+2768–2777.

+- FedEraser
+ - Gaoyang Liu, Xiaoqiang Ma, Yang Yang, Chen Wang, and Jiangchuan Liu.
+2021.
+Federaser: Enabling efficient client-level data removal from federated learning models.
+In IWQOS.
+1–10.

+- RapidFed
+ - Yi Liu, Lei Xu, Xingliang Yuan, Cong Wang, and Bo Li.
+2022.
+The Right to be Forgotten in Federated Learning: An Efficient Realization with Rapid Retraining.
+In INFOCOM.
+1749–1758.